amgud/git-palette/README.md

 3. Enter the new branch name in the input box
 4. The current branch will be renamed to the new name

-## 📝 Release Notes

-### 1.0.0

-Initial release of Git Palette extension with the following features: ✨

-- Quick access to common Git commands
-- Branch renaming functionality
-- Fuzzy search for commands

 ## 🤝 Contributing

 Contributions are welcome!
 Feel free to submit a PR or open an issue.

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.